Notifications

 Dr. William Cochrane Health System Innovation Award

-Nominate an Albertan whose innovation has transformed health care system and improved patient outcomes.
+Nominate an Albertan whose innovation has transformed Alberta's health care system and improved patient outcomes.

 Important dates

-Nominations for the inaugural Dr. William Cochrane Health System Innovation Award closed March 31, 2023.
+Nominations for the inaugural Dr. William Cochrane Health System Innovation Award are now closed.
+The next nomination period is expected in 2025.

 Overview

-The new Dr. William Cochrane Health System Innovation Award recognizes the contributions Albertans have made to transform the healthcare system and patient outcomes through innovation.
+The Dr. William Cochrane Health System Innovation Award recognizes the contributions Albertans have made to transform the health care system and improve patient outcomes through innovation.

 Eligibility

-• Product innovation involves the development of a new product (for example, device, medication, software), an improvement of the performance of the existing product, or adding a new feature to an existing product.
+• Product innovation involves the development of a new product (for example, device, medication, software), an improvement in the performance of the existing product, or adding a new feature to an existing product.

 • Service innovation involves developing a new set of behaviours, routines, and ways of working.